TACOformer:Token-channel compounded Cross Attention for Multimodal Emotion Recognition: Experiments

 \subsection{Result Analysis and Comparison}

-We compare our model with other baseline models on DEAP and Dreamer dataset on subject-independent experiments.
-The left part of Table. \ref{tab1} presents the valence accuracy and arousal accuracy of five models for emotion recognition on DEAP dataset.
-The right part presents the valence accuracy and arousal accuracy of five models for emotion recognition on DREAMER dataset.
-The proposed TACOFormer achieves the state-of-the-art performance on both datasets.
+We compare our model with other baseline models on DEAP and DREAMER dataset on subject-independent experiments.
+We adopt 5-fold cross validation experiment with random shuffling on original dataset to verify TACOformer.
+The left part of Table \ref{tab1} presents valence's and arousal's classification accuracy and standard deviation of five models for emotion recognition on DEAP dataset.
+The right part presents them on DREAMER dataset.
+The proposed TACOformer achieves the state-of-the-art performance on both datasets.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

 In this section, we verify the effectiveness and superiority of our proposed modules from two aspect: multimodal fusion module and spatial position encoding method.